UPDATE: Guide to Legal Research in El Salvador

 The laws passed by the Congress are the primary source of law.
 The Constitution establishes the process for the creation of law, as follows:

-· If vetoed, the Congress can overturn the President’s decision with the majority of two thirds of the votes and send the bill back to the President to be sanctioned.
+- If vetoed, the Congress can overturn the President’s decision with two thirds of the votes and send the bill back to the President to be sanctioned.

 Under the Constitution, El Salvador cannot enter into any treaties that alter the way of government, the limits and boundaries of the territory, the sovereignty and independence of the republic or the constitutional rights of its citizens.

-Treaties are negotiated by the President, or its designee.
+Treaties are negotiated by the President or their designee.
 Once signed, it is necessary that Congress ratify it to come into force.
 The majority of votes required for the ratification of the treaty will depend on its subject matter, as explained above.

 Public Registries play a significant role in day-to-day law practice.
 They are created by the law that regulates their specific subject matter.
 Any interested party can access the public registries to verify the status of trademarks, corporations, partnerships, real property, vehicles, telecommunication licenses, mortgages, pledges, etc.